Private networks still the best option for global companies

 A decade ago, no one would have even considered this, but broadband speeds have increased and more things have moved to the cloud.
 Also, SD-WAN technology allows for dynamic path selection, which protects the WAN from outages so companies can use multiple broadband connections instead of something like MPLS.

-Global SD-WAN vendor Aryaka recently examined this question in its “State of SD-WAN Connectivity” report (registration required).
-In creating the report, Aryaka measured and compared data transport from the same pairs of locations using the internet and over Aryaka’s own global private network.
+Global SD-WAN vendor Aryaka recently examined this question in its “State of SD-WAN Connectivity” report (registration required), which measured and compared data transport from the same pairs of locations using both the internet and over Aryaka’s own global private network.
 The test run was a randomly created 100 KB file, and connect time and transfer time were captured.
 The application response time was then calculated as the sum of these two metrics.

 The thesis the tests were conducted under was that for short distances, such as Boston to Washington, D.C., or London to Munich, the difference in application response times for a private network and internet would be negligible, but over long distances there would be a difference, so mostly long-haul connections were used.
 This would be very common to find in global multi-national companies that have offices scattered all over the globe.
 The tests were performed over the period of a full year and the data averaged.